 I have to be fair to the humble domestic oven - it has to be all things to all people.
 It has to roast lamb, bake vegetables, pies, lasagna, and reheat last night's dinner, as well as bake cakes and bread.
 That's a big call for any oven, and if you were to visit the pie manufacturer, the cake company and the caterer, you would soon learn that they all have very different ovens for their respective tasks.

 Quite a bit of the difference comes down to moisture.
-Some things can be baked in a dry oven, while others, especially certain types of bread, need a lot of moisture.
+Some things should be baked in a dry oven, while others, especially certain types of bread, need a lot of moisture.
 Then there's the question of what kind of moisture do you need?
 Is it warm or cold?
 Is it a fine mist or a thick spray?

 The question of heat is also crucial.
 Some ovens deliver sharp, quick heat, while others deliver more stable, even heat.
 I've opened the door on many domestic ovens to put the bread in, and instantly lost half the heat.
 Then it has taken me some time to get the temperature back.
 Does wonders for the 'kick', I can tell you!